G-structure/optim-hunt/content.md

 print(html)
 ```

-^^^
-A lot of over lap with induction heads which is expected.
+A lot of overlap with induction heads is observed, which is expected.
+Notably, layers 27H28, 28H29, and 27H30 exhibit interesting patterns that warrant further investigation.
-L27H28, L28H29, L27H30 look interesting
-^^^

 ```python
 from optim_hunter.model_utils import check_token_positions, get_tokenized_prompt